programming-notes/active-record-intro-belongs-to-association-challenge/README.md

 *Figure 1*.
 Schema design for this challenge, showing connections between primary keys and foreign keys.

 As we've been working with schemas, we've begun to identify and design relationships in our databases—relationships like *one-to-many* and *many-to-many*.
 We're going to begin to talk about these relationships in terms of our models, using the language of Active Record.
-In Active Record, we often refer to these relationships *associations*.
+In Active Record, we often refer to these relationships as *associations*.

 In this challenge, we'll be focusing exclusively on the *belongs to* association; this is one side of a one-to-many.
 In a belongs to association, we'd say that one object belongs to another object.
 For example, a dog belongs to an owner.